Prerequisites

 What actions must I take to set up a new GA4 property for my site?

 Setting up a GA4 property is the first step for some sites.
-If you haven't created a GA4 property, Google will automatically create one for you and copy to it your UA configurations unless you opted out.
+If you haven't created a GA4 property, Google has automatically created one for you and copied to it your UA configurations unless you opted out.

 See Automatically created Google Analytics 4 properties from Google for more information.